Nancy Pelosi wields Bible, quotes Bush, Obama in response to Trump

 The San Francisco Democrat was speaking one day after Trump had held up a Bible while defending religious freedom outside St. John’s Episcopal Church across from the White House -- just hours after part of the church burned during a night of rioting in the nation’s capital.

 Pelosi’s remarks included quoting from the book of Ecclesiastes, and from comments by former presidents George H.W.
-Bush and Barack Obama, as they reacted to incidents similar to the death, who died May 25 while in police custody in Minneapolis.
+Bush and Barack Obama, as they reacted to incidents similar to the death of Floyd, who died May 25 while in police custody in Minneapolis.

 PELOSI CALLS ON TRUMP TO FOCUS ON 'UNIFYING OUR COUNTRY' DURING UNREST OVER GEORGE FLOYD DEATH